-From five factions to a majority mandate.
+From a five-faction debate to a majority mandate

 - 1) Violet loses; so backup choices get those votes. - 2) Amarilla loses; so backup choices get those votes.

 This chief executive starts in a big band of voters on the biggest side, then builds a majority.
 This helps her work with reps on the biggest side of a typical council.